 He’s in today for a quick Q&A about his music, his stellar career, his collaboration with Go West and his work in the band he has performed with since the mid-1990s, Los Pacaminos.

-What should fans expect from your live shows with Go West?
+Paul, what should fans expect from your live shows with Go West?

 The idea came around because our managers – my manager and Go West’s manager, were friends from the 70s, so they had a meeting and came up with the idea.
 But we haven’t got very far into rehearsal because of the lockdown, so we’re still talking about exactly what the show would be like.
 I think it will probably run for an hour each.
 And we’re hoping that we can do maybe a couple of songs together.